A Guide to the Grounds for Contesting a Will

 Depending on your relationship to the deceased, you may also need to establish that you could reasonably have expected to be a beneficiary in the will if the false statements hadn’t been made.
 This is not always easy to do, and you should speak to a legal expert to determine the viability of your case before you decide to act.

-If you suspect there has been an element of fraud or forgery involved in the creation of a loved one’s will, this will often be grounds to contest the will, although the viability of any case will depend on the strength of the evidence.
+If you suspect there has been fraud or forgery involved in the creation of a loved one’s will, this is grounds to contest the will.
+These challenges are rarely successful, and the viability of the case depends heavily on the strength of the evidence.

 Forgery involves a will being changed or altered in some way following its creation, or someone other than the testator forging their signature to make a false will look more legitimate.
 This is more common in cases where a person has created their own will and entrusted it to another person to look after, rather than instructing a law firm or other professional service to keep the will secure.